 The PersonAAL project aims at delivering mechanisms to enable the development of solutions that could contribute to extend the time older adults can live independently in their own homes.
-These solutions would lead to an increased autonomy of the elderly, supported by increased assistance in their daily living activities, but also on facilitating care provision by formal and informal caregivers.
+These solutions would lead to an increased autonomy of the elderly, supported by increased assistance in their daily living activities, but they will also aim to facilitate care provision by formal and informal caregivers.
 The PersonAAL work package 2 will in particular gather information on requirements and needs, by collecting, organizing and comparing requirements from all the different categories of users that will interact with the applications and services supported in the project.